ralatsdc/springbok-static-site/syna-site/content/projects/spectrum-management/wavefront.md

 +++
-title = "Space-X"
+title = "Wavefront"
-fragment = "content"
 weight = 10

+[asset]
+  image = "wavefront-aurora.png"
 +++

-Developed simulation for satellite constellation spectrum management.
+Enabled companies to advocate and protect their spectrum.